Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Collective model

-where $h_x = \mu B_{\text{x}} $, and $ \kappa_{\text{z}}=N\gamma_{\text{z } }\Omega^2/\epsilon_{\Delta}^2$.
-For small $N$, the quantum Fisher information increases linearly.
-In this regime, the Fisher information leaks through the pumping action $\propto \kappa_{\text{P}}$ to the environment.
-The signal-to-noise ratio increases quadratically, as in this regime the measurement noise is dominated by the photon-shot noise.
-Once the atom number exceeds $N \approx10^{10}$, the behavior changes.
-Now $\mathcal I_{B_{\text{z}}}^{(Q)}$ increases quadratically, i.e., it exhibits Heisenberg scaling.
-From this scaling, we conclude that the Fisher information leaks via the collective dissipation $\propto \gamma_{\text{z}}N$, which acts collectively on the atomic cloud in Eq.~\eqref{eq:collectiveMasterEquation}, hence the quadratic scaling with atom number.
-However, the signal-to-noise ratio becomes constant.
-In this regime, the increasing dissipation $\propto\gamma_{\text{z}} N $ progressively destroys the coherent dynamics of the spin system, required for the coherent rotation of the light polarization.
-Of note, the linear in $\tau$ scaling of Eq.~\eqref{eq:quantumFisherInfoCollective} derived here on a microscopic footing invalidates the $\tau^{3}$ scaling in Refs.~\cite{Geremia2003,Moelmer2004} derived under a Gaussian assumption.
+For small $N$, the QFI increases linearly and leaks through the pumping action $\propto \kappa_{\text{P}}$ to the environment.
+The SNR increases quadratically, as the measurement noise is dominated by the photon-shot noise. { Once the atom number exceeds $N \approx10^{10}$, the behavior changes as the second term in the QFI starts to dominate.
+Now $\mathcal I_{B_{\text{z}}}^{(Q)}$ increases quadratically, i.e., it exhibits Heisenberg scaling $\propto N^2$, which originates from the collective measurement backaction $\propto \tilde \gamma_{\text{z}}$ in Eq.~\eqref{eq:collectiveMasterEquation}.} However, the SNR becomes constant as the increasing dissipation $\propto\tilde \gamma_{\text{z}} $ leads to a quadratic scaling of $\langle \Delta \hat n_{-}^2 \rangle \propto \mathcal I_{B_{\text{z}}}^{(Q)}$ (for large $N$).
+Thus, besides the Heisenberg scaling of the QFI, the chosen measurement protocol fails to extract it because of the time integration of the intensity, which leads to a loss of information.
+Crucially, the QFI as a function of the pump strength $\kappa_{\text{P} } $ in Fig.~\ref{figAnalysisCollective}(d) always exceeds the SNR of the cumulative statistics, verifying the microscopic consistency in the collective model.

-Finally, we investigate the Fisher information as a function of the pump $\kappa_{\text{P} } $ in Fig.~\ref{figAnalysisCollective}(e).
-We find that the quantum Fisher information always exceeds the signal-to-noise ratio of the cumulative statistics, reflecting the microscopic consistency of the light-matter interaction in the collective model.
+{ To physically interpret the origin of the Heisenberg scaling, we compare the collective model to the independent atom model in Sec.~\ref{sec:semiclassicalModel}.
+The lack of inter-atomic correlations in the semiclassical model prevents --- by principle --- any super-linear scaling of the QFI in Eq.~\eqref{sec:quantumFisherInfoAtomSC}.
+In contrast, the collective model explicitly takes into account such correlations.
+According to the master equation in Eq.~\eqref{eq:collectiveMasterEquation}, the measurement-induced dissipation $\propto \gamma_z$ acts a dissipative (i.e., non-unitary) non-linearity, which has a similar effect as a Hamiltonian collective interaction between atoms.
+As such, it can create non-linear contributions to the time-integrated uncertainty in Eq.~\eqref{sec:quantumFisherInfoAtom}, and thus, to the QFI. }